 4. Removal from Office

-Under exceptional circumstances Governing Body may decide to ask members to step down before the end of their term of office.
+Under exceptional circumstances the Board of Trustees may decide to ask members to step down before the end of their term of office.
 If required a panel of two Trustees and an external member, chaired by the Chair or Vice-Chair, will be convened to review the matter and make a recommendation to the Nominations Committee and then to the Board of Trustees.
 This would normally occur when:

 i) a serious conflict of interest occurs;

 ii) a member is unable to reasonably carry out his/her duties.